antonindurieux/personal-website-offline-/_portfolio/4_Kaggle_Plant_Pathology_2021_competition.md

 This competition was a good opportunity to practice and deepen my knowledge on [convolutional neural networks (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network){:target='_blank'} implementation, and to explore some technical topics such as :
 - How to implement a CNN taking advantage of [TPUs](https://www.kaggle.com/docs/tpu){:target='_blank'} to speed up the computing steps ;
+- How to build an efficient TensorFlow input pipeline with the [tf.data API](https://www.tensorflow.org/guide/data){:target='_blank'} ;
-- How to build a Dataset from our data with TensorFlow
+- How to take advantage of a pre-trained neural network with [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning){:target='_blank'} to achieve high performance.

 ## 1. Introduction

 ### 1.1 Task
-As stated on the [competition description page](https://www.kaggle.com/c/plant-pathology-2021-fgvc8/overview/description)
+As stated on the [competition description page](https://www.kaggle.com/c/plant-pathology-2021-fgvc8/overview/description) :

+> "Apples are one of the most important temperate fruit crops in the world.
+Foliar (leaf) diseases pose a major threat to the overall productivity and quality of apple orchards.
+The current process for disease diagnosis in apple orchards is based on manual scouting by humans, which is time-consuming and expensive."

+The task of this challenge was thus to develop a machine learning-based model to identify diseases on images of apple tree leaves.

+Each leaf could be healthy, or present a combination of various diseases.
+As each image could potentially be associated with several labels (in case of multiple diseases), this was a **multi-label classification** task.

+### 1.2 Data